savebe/savebe.github.io/_projects/axi5-orbit-project.md

     </div>
 </div>
 <div class="caption">
-    From CAD design to the realised prototype.
+    From concept and CAD design to the realised prototype.
 </div>

 ## From concept to machine

-Our work focused on turning an existing concept into a **fully functional prototype**.
+We developed the **overall concept and architecture of the printer** and carried it through to a fully functional prototype.

-We revised the CAD, manufactured and assembled the mechanical components, integrated the electronics and motors and configured the complete control system.
+This included the kinematic and mechanical concept, CAD design, manufacturing and assembly of the mechanical components, integration of the electronics and motors, and configuration of the complete control system.

 We also developed the firmware routines required for homing, probing, gantry alignment and referencing the additional rotary axes.

 The final machine is based on a CoreXY structure with an actively moving build platform.
 The printer is controlled using a Duet 3 system, while Maxon BLDC motors with encoder feedback drive the A- and C-axes.